Our top five tips to help you save money

 4. Save up to £63 a year with tax relief on work expenses

 Another easy way to pay less tax is to claim tax relief based on your NMC fees and ‘approved professional bodies’.
 If you pay £16.40 per month to the RCN and £120 per year for NMC registration, you could be entitled to around £63 per year back in tax.
-You can claim for this tax year and for up to 4 previous years!
+You can claim for this tax year and for up to four previous years!

 5. Grab yourself some freebies!